FoghornTherapeutics/FHT-nIDR/README.md

 Samples A1, A2 and A3 are for the negative control.
 A1 was identified as an outlier (low FRiP scores, did not cluster with any other replicates in PCA plot and lower sample-to-sample correlation).
-Samples B1, B2 and B3 are for the negative ***Flore check this*** control.
+Samples B1, B2 and B3 are for the negative control.
 B3 was also identified as an outlier (lower insret size, did not cluster with any other replicates in PCA plot and lower sample-to-sample correlation).

 #### Negative control group:

-**FLORE addition** First, we compare the standard output from the regular IDR, we can see that the boxplot curve between A2 and A3 is much steeper, indicating that A2 and A3 have more consistency than A1.
+First, we compare the standard output from the regular IDR, we can see that the boxplot curve between A2 and A3 is much steeper, indicating that A2 and A3 have more consistency than A1.
 It is less obvious for the negative control group but the comparison between B1 and B2 boxplot curve is slightly steeper.

 <img src="readme_figures/Example3_rIDR.JPG" alt="image" style="width:600px;height:auto;">